Magenic/MAQS/docs/MAQS_5.0.0/Generic-Waits.md

 ### Wait For an Expected Argument Type, And Return a Type
 --------------
-Waits for the passed in method to return true, or for the method to time out.
-If the method times out, throw an exception.
-The wait will return the type passed in.
+This function will return the type passed in or throw an exception if the method times out.

 #### Written As
 ```csharp